rei-vilo/PDI_EXT4_Arduino_Cloud/README.md

-# PDI EXT4 Remote WiFi with ESP32
+# PDI EXT4 Remote WiFi with Arduino Cloud

 The **PDI EXT4 Remote WiFi with ESP32** project is a home automation application that displays on an e-paper the temperature and humidity as well as messages received by Internet.